BaseXdb/basex-dist/readme.txt

  Welcome to BaseX!

- BaseX is a light-weight, high-performance and scalable XML Database engine and XPath/XQuery Processor, including full support for the W3C Update and Full Text extensions.
-An interactive and user-friendly GUI frontend gives you great insight into your XML documents.
+ BaseX is a light-weight, high-performance and scalable XML Database engine and XPath/XQuery 3.0 Processor, including full support for the W3C Update and Full Text extensions.
+An user-friendly GUI provides interactive access to your XML documents and queries.

 CONTENTS ---------------------------------------------------------------